1️⃣ Where to test bots

 👉 What you can find in the test window:

-1. Instance selection – at the top, you can switch to the specific bot instance you want to test.
+Instance selector (1️⃣) – Located at the top.
+Use it to switch to the specific bot instance you want to test.

-2. Chat window – here you type your questions and see the bot’s replies in real time.
+Chat window (2️⃣) – Type your questions here and see the bot’s replies in real time.

-3. Reset button – clears the current conversation so you can start again.
+Reset button (3️⃣) – Clears the current conversation so you can start a new one.

-4. EW button – takes you to to documentation with the script for deploying the chatbot on a website or in an application.
-On this page, you can also see how the chat window will look in real use.
+EW button (4️⃣) – Located in the top-right corner.
+Opens the documentation page with the script for deploying the chatbot on a website or in an application.
+On this page, you can also preview how the chat window will look in real use.

 📞 Voicebot